19 Mar, 2026 @ 20:00

 Ex-Premier League footballer arrested on the Costa del Sol: Brit, 47, accused of drug trafficking after ‘police discover marijuana and knives in shop raid

-DRUGS, cash and packaging equipment uncovered in a Riviera del Sol shop raid have exposed a suspected trafficking operation allegedly linked to a former Premier League player.
+DRUGS, cash and packaging equipment uncovered in Riviera del Sol shop raid expose suspected trafficking operation linked to ex-Premier League player.

 The 47-year-old British man was intercepted by Policia local as he left the Las Terrazas shopping centre carrying a heat-sealed bag of cannabis.